On power monoids and their automorphisms: Introduction

 \section{Introduction}

-Endowed with the binary op\-er\-a\-tion of setwise multiplication $(X, Y) \mapsto \{xy \colon x \in X,\, y \in Y\}$, the finite subsets of a (multiplicatively written) monoid $H$ containing the identity $1_H$ form a (multiplicatively written) monoid, hereby denoted by $\mathcal P_{\fin,1}(H)$ and called the \evid{reduced} (\evid{finitary}) \evid{power monoid} of $H$.
+Endowed with the binary op\-er\-a\-tion of setwise multiplication $(X, Y) \mapsto \{xy \colon x \in X,\, y \in Y\}$, the finite subsets of a (multiplicatively written) monoid $H$ containing the neutral element $1_H$ of $H$ form a (multiplicatively written) monoid, hereby denoted by $\mathcal P_{\fin,1}(H)$ and called the \evid{reduced} (\evid{finitary}) \evid{power monoid} of $H$.
+In particular, the neutral element of $\mathcal P_{\fin,1}(H)$ is the singleton $\{1_H\}$.
 (We refer to Howie's monograph \cite{Ho95} for generalities on monoids.)

 Reduced power monoids are the most basic items in a complex hierarchy of ``highly non-can\-cel\-la\-tive'' monoids, generically referred to as \textsf{power monoids}.
-These structures have been first explicitly considered by Tamura and Shafer in the late 1960s \cite{Tam-Sha1967} and more recently investigated in a series of papers by Fan and Tringali \cite{Fa-Tr18}, Antoniou and Tringali \cite{An-Tr18}, Bienvenu and Geroldinger \cite{Bie-Ger-22}, and Tringali and Yan \cite{Tri-Yan-23(a)}.
+These structures have been first systematically studied by Tamura and Shafer in the late 1960s \cite{Tam-Sha1967}, and more recently investigated in a series of papers by Fan and Tringali \cite{Fa-Tr18}, Antoniou and Tringali \cite{An-Tr18}, Bienvenu and Geroldinger \cite{Bie-Ger-22}, and Tringali and Yan \cite{Tri-Yan-23(a)}.

-There are many reasons why power monoids are mathematically fascinating.
+There are many reasons why power monoids are interesting.
 First, they provide a natural algebraic framework for a number of important problems in additive combinatorics and related fields, like S\'{a}rk\"ozy's conjecture \cite[Conjecture 1.6]{Sark08} on the ``additive irreducibility'' of the set of quadratic residues modulo $p$ for all but finitely many primes $p \in \mathbb N$.
-Second, the arithmetic of power monoids --- with emphasis on ques\-tions concerned with the possibility or impossibility of factoring certain sets as a product of other sets that, in a sense, cannot be ``broken down into smaller pieces'' --- is a rich topic in itself and has been pivotal to an ongoing radical transformation \cite{Tr20(c), Co-Tr-21(a), Co-Tr-22(a), Tr21(b), Co-Tr-22(b)} of the ``abstract theory of factorization'', a subfield of algebra so far (largely) confined to commutative domains and cancellative commutative monoids \cite{Ger-Hal-06, Ge-Zh-20a, Got-And-2022}.
+Second, the arithmetic of power monoids --- with emphasis on ques\-tions concerned with the possibility or impossibility of factoring certain sets as a product of other sets that, in a sense, cannot be ``broken down into smaller pieces'' --- is a rich topic in itself and has been pivotal to an ongoing radical transformation \cite{Tr20(c), Co-Tr-21(a), Co-Tr-22(a), Tr21(b), Co-Tr-22(b)} of the ``abstract theory of factorization'', a subfield of algebra so far largely confined to commutative domains and cancellative commutative monoids \cite{Ger-Hal-06, Ge-Zh-20a, Got-And-2022}.
 Third, power monoids (and, more generally, power semigroups) have long been known to play a central role in the theory of automata and formal languages \cite{Alm02, Pin1995}.